[Interview] EU top diplomat should 'ask about Putin's palace'

 Asked if EU diplomats listened to Russian dissidents like her, she said: "I believe they do.
 But we'll see what happens".

-Nemtsova, 36, lives in the Czech Republic and Germany, where she works as a freelance journalist and runs a pro-democracy NGO called the Boris Nemstov Foundation.
+Nemstova, 36, lives in the Czech Republic and Germany, where she works as a freelance journalist and runs a pro-democracy NGO called the Boris Nemstov Foundation.

-But she was in her home town of Nizhny Novgorod, east of Moscow, last weekend, when tens of thousands of people took part in pro-Navalny protests across the country.
+But she was in her home town of Nizhny Novgorod, east of Moscow, last Saturday, when tens of thousands of people took part in pro-Navalny protests across the country.

-"It was snowy, but not really cold for a Russian winter - minus 5-6 degrees below zero [Celsius]," Nemstova recalled.
+"It was snowy, but not really cold for a Russian winter - minus 5 or 6 degrees below zero [Celsius]," Nemstova recalled.

 "It was the biggest demonstration in the modern history of my city ...
 There were a lot of students and people under the age of 40," she said, amid estimates that between 5,000 and 10,000 people joined the Nizhny-Novgorod rally.